shenoydotme/hugo-goa/README.md

 hugo new projects/index.md
 ````

+### Page settings

+These settings are at the page level.

+- `showpagemeta`: `default=true`.
+This allows you to disable page meta information from being displayed.
+For example, this setting is disabled [here](https://shenoybr.github.io/hugo-goa-demo/about/) and enabled [here](https://shenoybr.github.io/hugo-goa-demo/coderag/).
+- `showcomments`: `default=true`.
+Enables or disable comments.
+For example, this setting is disabled [here](https://shenoybr.github.io/hugo-goa-demo/blog/third/) and enabled [here](https://shenoybr.github.io/hugo-goa-demo/blog/first/).

 ## Configuration

 The provided [config.toml](https://github.com/shenoybr/hugo-goa/blob/master/exampleSite/config.toml) describes all options and features that are supported.
 Configure it your way!